Navigating the Complex Landscape of Shock Filter Cahn-Hilliard Equation: From Regularized to Entropy Solutions

-where the unknown set $K$ represents edge collection i.e. union of curves and approximates the edges of the given image $u_0(x)$, $\kappa$ is the curvature, $ds$ the length element, $\lambda$ is a positive constant, and $\alpha$ and $\beta$ are two positive constants as before.
-The last term in \eqref{Ese} is called {\em the fidelity term} and it penalizes deviations, in the $L^2$ sense, of the piecewise smooth function $u$ from the original image $u_0$ outside of the inpainting domain.
-Several years later Bertozzi et al. \cite{Bert07, Bert07d} proposed a binary image inpainting model that simplifies the previously presented Esedoglu--Shen model \eqref{Ese}.
-Moreover, they observed that the fourth-order gradient flow present in the Esedoglu--Shen model shared similarities with a much simpler model called the Cahn--Hilliard equation.
+where the unknown set $K$ represents the edge collection, i.e., the union of curves that approximate the edges of the given image $u_0(x)$, \( \kappa \) is the curvature, and $ds$ is the length element.
+The last term in \eqref{Ese} is called the fidelity term and it penalizes deviations, in the $L^2$ sense, of the piecewise smooth function $u$ from the original image $u_0$ outside the inpainting domain.
+Several years later, Bertozzi et al. \cite{Bert07, Bert07d} proposed a binary image inpainting model that simplifies the previously presented Esedoglu–Shen model \eqref{Ese}.
+They also observed that the fourth-order gradient flow in the Esedoglu–Shen model shared similarities with a much simpler model called the Cahn–Hilliard equation.